akka/alpakka/docs/src/main/paradox/cassandra.md

 ## Custom Session creation

 Session creation and configuration is controlled via settings in `application.conf`.
-The @apidoc[CassandraSessionSettings] accept a full path to a configuration section which needs to specify a `session-provider` setting.
+The @apidoc[akka.stream.alpakka.cassandra.CassandraSessionSettings] accept a full path to a configuration section which needs to specify a `session-provider` setting.
 The @apidoc[CassandraSessionRegistry] expects a fully qualified class name to a class implementing @apidoc[CqlSessionProvider].

 Alpakka Cassandra includes a default implementation @apidoc[DefaultSessionProvider], which is referenced in the default configuration `alpakka.cassandra`.